datanav/docs/gdpr-data-access-portal.rst

 Once filled out, it can then be uploaded through the GDPR platform and the contained data will be made available to the subject through the GDPR data access portal interface.

+Note that the user that receives this email must also be registered as a user in the Sesam portal and be granted the "GDPR operations" role in the GDPR platform user-interface.

 .. _gdpr_data_access_request_template:

 The data access request excel template
 ======================================

 Each responsible person receiving the email about a data access request must be a member of the GDPR platform so they can log in to download the Excel template they need to fill out with the subject's data.
+They must also be granted the "GDPR operations" role in the GDPR platform membership user-interface.

 The first sheet of the spreadsheet is called "DataSubject" and contains information about the subject of the data access request, such as "DataSubjectId" which should be a field containing a value that reflects the logged in user